himanshunaidu/data512_project/README.md

 FRED explicitly mentions that all data can be freely utilized, as long as one mentions FRED as the service from which the data was retrieved from, and keep note of the copyright notices that appear on the data with FRED.
 Additional details for the terms of use can be found [here](https://fred.stlouisfed.org/legal/).

+### Intermediate Data

+#### Wildland Fire Data

+We store the wildland fire data used for further analysis in the following intermediate files:

 ### Output Data

 1. [aqi_annual_estimates.csv](./final/aqi_annual_estimates.csv)\
-This file ontains the final annual AQI estimates for Indianapolis, IN, during the fire season from 1971 to 2024.
+This file contains the final annual AQI estimates for Indianapolis, IN, during the fire season from 1971 to 2024.
+The file contains the following columns:
+- `year`: Year for the AQI estimate.
+- `aqi`: The annual estimate of the AQI for the year.

 2. [fire_annual_smoke_estimates.csv](./final/fire_annual_smoke_estimates.csv)\
-This file ontains the final calculated smoke estimates for Indianapolis, IN, during the fire season from 1964 to 2020.
+This file contains the final calculated smoke estimates for Indianapolis, IN, during the fire season from 1964 to 2020.
+The file contains the following columns:
+- `Fire_Year`: Year for the smoke estimate.
+- `smoke_estimate_weighted`: The average smoke estimate for the year (the term _weighted is an artifact to signify that the estimate was calculated by doing a weighted sum of all the relevant fires for that year).